-Why is there so many (direct) traffic showing in your Google Analytics?
+Why is there so much (direct) traffic showing in your Google Analytics?

 Finding out why you suddenly see lots of direct traffic sessions on your GA can be a bit tricky due to the lack of source information.

-This post will help you determine what is causing this unexpected traffic and most importantly how to clean it from your reports so you can have accurate analytics.
+This post will help you determine what is causing this unexpected traffic and most importantly, how to clean it from your reports to give you accurate analytics.